 Construction noise impacts have been assessed against the project specific NMLs in accordance with the ICNG.
-Construction vibration impacts have been assessed against recommended limits specified in the German Standard DIN 4150-33 and the Assessing Vibration - a technical guideline.
+Construction vibration impacts have been assessed against recommended limits specified in the German Standard DIN $4150-3^3$ and the Assessing Vibration - a technical guideline.

-Based on our review of the predicted noise levels in Appendix B, it is noted that there is no exceedances of the standard hours noise management levels predicted at any sensitive receivers for any bore hole locations.
+Construction noise levels during the boring works are predicted to be within the NMLs at all receivers.
 Construction noise levels are predicted to be well below the highly affected NML of 75 dB(A).
 Based on the predicted noise levels, best-practice standard noise mitigation measures have been recommended for implementation where feasible and reasonable.